bjlittle/geovista/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: "✨ Feature Request"
-about: Submit a request for a new feature in GeoVista
+about: Request a new feature in GeoVista
 title: ''
 labels: 'new: feature'
 assignees: ''